 Lemons & Limes: For stronger flavored or full bodied juices, I like to grind these with the peel on – this is a preference where some might disagree – but when juiced whole, I find the peel not as bitter than it is with oranges and grapefruits.

 Mangos & Papayas: These are a little pricey in most locations and do not contain a lot of juice – I recommend to blend in a blender and then add to the juice.

 Melons: You can either peel or keep the rind on watermelon, if it is not that sweet, I would definitely peel.
-I like to de-seed honeydew and cantaloupe, as you get a slightly bitter flavor when you grind or process the seeds.
+I like to de-seed honeydew and cantaloupe for juicing, as you get a slightly bitter flavor when you grind or process the seeds.

 Nuts: In general, remove shells – however, keep or order with the skins on if possible, nuts such as almonds contain a lot of flavor in the brown skin.

 Oranges & Grapefruits: I prefer to peel these items and then grind & press due to the bitter flavor in the peel.

 Pineapples: Remove the green crown and cut into quarters, but leave the skin on.